sikopet/blog/posts/devops.md

 It's possible to apply these DevOps principles to any complex process:

-* Turn chaotic processes into repeatable, measurable ones.
+1) Turn chaotic processes into repeatable, measurable ones.
+* document process untill consitent => automate => self-service
+* don't do IT tasks but maintain the system that does the IT tasks

-* Talk about problems and issues within and between teams.
+2) Talk about problems and issues within and between teams.
+* don't obscure or suffer through problems

-* Try new things, measure the results, keep the successes, and learn from the failures.
+3) Try new things, measure the results, keep the successes, and learn from the failures.
+* create a culture of learning and experimentation

-* Do work in small batches so we can learn and pivot along the way.
+4) Do work in small batches so we can learn and pivot along the way.
+* it's better to deliver some results each day than to hold back and deliver the entire result at the end
+* you'll get feedback and fix problems sooner and avoid too much waisted effort

-* Drive configuration and infrastructure from machine readable sources kept under a source control system.
+5) Drive configuration and infrastructure from machine readable sources kept under a source control system.
+* IaC is flexible, testable and can benefit from software engineering techniques

-* Always be improving.
+6) Always be improving.
+* always be identifying the next big bottleneck and experiment to fix it
+* don't wait for a major disaster

-* Pull, don't push.
+7) Pull, don't push.
+* determine the desired weekly output, allocate resources, and pull the work through the system to completion

-* Build community.
+8) Build community.
+* you are part (i.e. interdependent) of your company and world's IT community

 Source
 ------